MasonD552/Engineering_4_Notebook/README.md

 ## Data_Pt1_Storage

 ### Assignment Description
-Log data to data.csv file.
+Create code using the crash avoidance code to log data to the data.csv file.
 Switch between Code and Data Modes using GP0.
 Records time, XYZ acceleration, and tilt status.
 LED blinks on data save.
 Retrieve data on the computer.

 ### Evidence